Matilda the Musical: Act I

 Mrs Wormwood gives birth to Matilda, but the new mother is only worried about a ballroom dancing contest she has missed.
 Similarly shallow, Mr Wormwood—a used-car salesman and television addict—dismisses the child when he realizes she is a girl ("Miracle").
 Five years later, Matilda is an avid reader and lives unhappily with her parents.
 The Wormwoods are oblivious to her genius and frequently mock and verbally abuse her.
 Matilda adds some of her mother's peroxide to her father's hair oil, leaving Mr Wormwood with bright green hair ("Naughty").

-At the library, Matilda spends time with the kind librarian Mrs Phelps and makes up a story about a world-famous acrobat couple who cannot have children ("Once Upon a Time").
+At the library, Matilda spends time with the kind librarian Mrs Phelps and makes up a story about a world-famous acrobat couple who cannot have children.
+Out of despair, the couple decide to put on a show containing a very dangerous act ("Once Upon a Time").
 Matilda has her first day at school ("School Song").
 Her teacher Miss Honey instantly sees that Matilda is exceptionally intelligent and decides to request that Matilda be moved to the top class ("Pathetic").
 However, the child-hating and tyrannical headmistress Miss Trunchbull dismisses Miss Honey's suggestion ("The Hammer").

 Matilda's father takes out his career frustration on Matilda, so she puts superglue around the rim of his hat.
 At school, Matilda is told of Miss Trunchbull's cruel punishments, including the Chokey: a tiny cupboard lined with sharp objects in which she locks disobedient children for hours ("The Chokey Chant").
 Miss Honey meets Mrs Wormwood and her dance partner Rudolpho.
 Mrs Wormwood mocks Matilda's interest in books and intellect ("Loud").
 Miss Honey is desperate to help Matilda but feels powerless to do so ("This Little Girl").

-Matilda tells Mrs Phelps more about the acrobat couple.
-When the acrobat gets pregnant, her sister becomes furious about refunding the crowd's money and produces a contract binding them to perform the act or go to jail ("The Great Day Arrived").
+Continuing her story, Matilda explains that the acrobat is pregnant, but her sister refuses to cancel the show and refund tickets, and produces a contract binding them to perform the act or go to prison ("The Great Day Arrived").
 At school, Miss Trunchbull attempts to accuse Matilda of eating a chocolate cake she had been saving, but quickly learns that the student who ate the cake was Bruce Bogtrotter.
-As punishment, she forces him to eat the entire cake as the rest of the students watch him, half of them anticipating that he'll eat the entire cake, while the others are doubtful.
-Even though Bruce manages to finish the entire cake, Miss Trunchbull still sends him to the Chokey ("Bruce").
+As punishment, she forces him to eat the entire cake as the rest of the students watch him, half of them anticipating that he'll eat the entire cake, while the others are doubtful ("Bruce").
+Even though Bruce manages to finish the entire cake, Miss Trunchbull still sends him to the Chokey.